edgarpf/aws-csoaa/README.md

 ## VPC

+- You can expand your existing VPC by adding four (4) secondary IPv4 IP ranges (CIDRs) to your VPC.

 - In AWS , when you try to delete a subnet which has instances it will not allow to delete it.

 - When you create a security group , by default all Outbound rules will be allowed.